-The basic qualifications for donating whole blood include being at least 16 years of age and weighing at least 110 pounds.
+The basic qualifications for donating whole blood include being at least 18 years of age (16 or 17 years old with a signed parental consent form) and weighing at least 110 pounds.
 Donors must also be in generally good health and feel well on the day their donation.
 Click here for more information on eligibility requirements.

 It is very important that donors drink plenty of decaffeinated fluids and eat a good meal within four hours of donating.
 Getting a good night’s sleep the night before donating is also recommended.
 For more on donor preparation, click here.